-Dormers Wells Nursery, Infant and Junior School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+Dormers Wells Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with parents/carers first, unless circumstances prevent us from doing so.

 Through our curriculum we teach children to stay safe and happy.
 We encourage the understanding that any problem or worry that they may have is legitimate, and to share their worries, big or small, with trusted adults.

 It is important that children from an early age begin to develop skills and practices which will help them to maintain personal safety.
 Safeguarding issues are cross referenced with themes in the PSHE and Relationships Education and Growing Up Curriculum (Refer to those policies).

 We regularly review and monitor the curriculum, including pupil questionnaires and discussions.

 Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.

 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering or likely to suffer significant harm.
 This includes child protection procedures which detail how to respond to concerns about a child.